 - Your vet is also encouraged to call and speak to our on-duty emergency veterinarians about your pet.
 If our emergency vet is not available at that moment, then your vet is invited to speak with one of our experienced vet technicians.

-- You and your pet, or your veterinarian and your pet, should arrive at or after 5 PM with all of your pet’s medications, supplies, x-rays, etc.
+- You and your pet, or your veterinarian and your pet, should arrive with all of your pet’s medications, supplies, x-rays, etc. at or after 5 PM, or after your primary veterinarian’s closing time.

 - If your pet’s care plan includes that your pet is to be released to you to take them home in the morning, then your referring veterinarian’s discharge instructions should include this and have already been explained to you as the pet owner.
 A copy of your pet’s discharge instructions should be included in the information emailed to us with your pet’s other medical records.